 This post is written in Markdown.
-Would you read it, if it would look like this?
+Would you read it if it looked like this?

-Moreover know, when Vitek showed me awesome tool called Tomono, that can merge git history from multiple repositories...
+Moreover now, when Vitek showed me awesome tool called Tomono, that can merge git history from multiple repositories...

 Or this one:

 Imagine you'll read my post first plain text version.
 While reading it, you might think:

 - What is this monorepo?
 Isn't that monolith - an antipattern?

 - I didn't know Google is using monorepo?

 - Is that true name or made-up one?